 Greg Snyder is the leader of the Medical Litigation Group at Hinshaw.
-He has been representing physicians, hospitals and other health care providers in medical legal matters for more than 20 years.
-He regularly defends physicians, surgeons and nurses involved in medical malpractice lawsuits at deposition and trials in state and federal courts throughout Illinois.
+He has been representing physicians, hospitals, and other health care providers in medical legal matters for more than 25 years.
+He regularly defends physicians, surgeons, and nurses involved in medical malpractice lawsuits at deposition and trials in state and federal courts throughout Illinois.

-Mr. Snyder provides medical risk management advice and leads a team of attorneys who conduct internal investigations at in response to complaints at hospitals, religious organizations and physician groups to identify potential civil exposure.
-Mr. Snyder has successfully defended religious institutions involved in sensitive litigation.
+Greg provides medical risk management advice and leads a team of attorneys who conduct internal investigations at in response to complaints at hospitals, religious organizations and physician groups to identify potential civil exposure.
+Greg has successfully defended religious institutions involved in sensitive litigation.

-Mr. Snyder is an enthusiastic legal teacher.
+Greg is an enthusiastic legal teacher.
 He coordinates and teaches ongoing continuing legal education and trial advocacy classes for the Medical Litigation Group throughout the year.
-Since 2005, he has taught “Illinois Civil Procedure,” an annual seminar that covers local rules of Illinois’ 17th, 19th and 22nd judicial circuits, as part of Hinshaw University, the firm’s nationwide attorney training and education program.
+Since 2005, he has taught "Illinois Civil Procedure," an annual seminar that covers local rules of Illinois' 17th, 19th, and 22nd judicial circuits, as part of Hinshaw University, the firm's nationwide attorney training and education program.

 - Illinois State Bar Association